-“From Groundbreaking to Grand Opening: Retail in Lombard” is an information series that will cover the “how’s and why’s” of retail businesses in Lombard, and the Village’s role in business attraction and retention.
-The series will focus on the Economic Development efforts of the Village and factors that a business may consider before locating in Lombard.
+The below is an information series that will cover the “how’s and why’s” of retail businesses in Lombard, and the Village’s role in business attraction and retention.
+We'll focus on the economic development efforts of the Village and factors that a business may consider before locating in Lombard.

 The Village’s role in shaping development is to ensure that proposed businesses fit within specified zoning districts, meet building and zoning requirements, have adequate accommodations for parking and transportation, and meet other requirements that will make them a good neighbor and part of the community.